dendronhq/dendron-site/vault/dendron.release.2020-11-01.md

   - introducing the **Horticulturalist** role, created for folks who have contributed to the Dendron code base
     - Britt Selvitelle (@britt#3020)
     - Luke Roslanowski (@lukecarrier#2081)
-- we now have a new [[community|dendron.community]] section on our website that highlights the work and roles of our members
+- we now have a new [[community]] section on our website that highlights the work and roles of our members

 ### House Keeping